Please note that Tapas no longer supports Internet Explorer.

 It stopped writhing around and went stock still, blood pooling around its kite-shaped head.
 I breathed heavily, and then let go of it.
 The corpse went limp on the ground, and I was about to hurl the thing into the darkness until I remembered something else my professor had taught me about pale vipers.

 "As said before, pale vipers are incredibly dangerous," he had said.
 "But they are still in high demand both in the black market and between aristocrats, and thousands of people still risk their lives hoping to catch one every day.
-This is because if you kill a pale viper, then remove it's venom glands and squeeze out the dead viper's venom, it has unique properties which increase your bone and muscle density by several-fold, making you much stronger and durable along with higher stamina."
+This is because if you kill a pale viper, then remove it's venom glands and squeeze out the dead viper's venom, it has unique properties which increase your bone and muscle density by several-fold, making you much stronger and durable along with higher stamina.
+Call it an elixir of sorts."

-Neo slammed back down to the ground a few minutes later.
-He had climbed up about sixty feet, and then climbed back down before jumping the last twenty.
+Neo slams back down to the ground a few minutes after.
+He had climbed up about sixty feet, and then climbed back down before jumping the last twenty like the stupid monster he was.

-"Whew," he panted, dusting himself down.
+"Whew," he pants, dusting himself down and stretching.
 "That sure d- what the hell?"

 He stared at the snake carcass lying next to me in a puddle of blood.